cvc5/ethos/user_manual.md

 > As mentioned in [list-computation](#list-computation), ALF has dedicated support for operators over lists.
 For the definition of `contains` in the above example, the term `(contains l c)` is equivalent to `(alf.not (alf.is_neg (alf.find or c l)))`.
-Computing the latter is significantly faster in practice in the ALF checker.
+Computing the latter is significantly faster in practice in the Ethos.

 ### Example: Finding a child in an `or` term (incorrect version)
 ```